 2. Take precautions.
 Sex between consenting adults can be exactly what you both want it to be, but the more people involved, the higher the chance of sexually transmitted infections.
 Make sure you use protection – condoms are the only sure fire way to prevent pregnancy and STIs.

 3. Get tested.
 If you’ve had a lot of sex with various partners (especially if you don’t know them very well) then it makes sense to get regular STI checks.
-There are loads of options and you can find out more here

 I’m a massive supporter of sexual liberation.
 I think we should be more open about what we think and feel, breaking stigma and taboo to eradicate judgement and bigotry, but as sexually transmitted infections are on the increase, we have a responsibility to both ourselves and our partners to be safe and confident.
 Remember – it’s your body, your life and your choice.